 UPDATE: On November 20th of 2016, the NBA finally uploaded footage from this game.

 UPDATE: On August 19th of 2015, LamarMatic uploaded some game footage I’ve been waiting 22 years to see again.
 He also did a nice breakdown about the blocks (block-by-block) and showed how a few of Shaq’s “15” were goaltending and a few others were fouls or just non-blocks.
 Regardless if he really had 10, 15 or any number in between, Shaq was great on this night, especially considering he put up those numbers in just 36 minutes with a cold!

-ORIGINAL POST: I don’t know why or how, but I have four VHS tapes of just Orlando Magic footage from Shaq’s years with the franchise in the early to mid-90s but NO footage from his great but forgotten performance on November 20th of 1993.
-Even more mind-boggling is the fact there’s over 889,000 videos of Shaq on Youtube and no footage of him destroying the Nets during his second season in the league with 24 points, 28 rebounds (yes, 28) and 15 blocks (YES, 15!)…with a cold!
+ORIGINAL POST: I don’t know why or how, but I have four VHS tapes of just early to mid-90s Orlando Magic footage of Shaq but NO footage from his great and forgotten performance on November 20th of 1993.
+Even more mind-boggling is the fact there’s over 889,000 videos of Shaq on Youtube and NO footage of him destroying the Nets during his second season in the league with 24 points, 28 rebounds (yes, 28) and 15 blocks (YES, 15!)…in three quarters…with a cold!

 “I guess I played OK,” said O’Neal after the game.
 “The change in weather bothers me.
 It’s hard to play in one city where it’s 40 degrees and the next where it’s 80.
 I knew I had a few blocks, but I didn’t realize I had 15.
 But if we had lost, it wouldn’t have meant anything.”

 SHAQ VS THE NETS

 Shaq, born in Newark, New Jersey, always had a history of memorable games and moments against the Nets.
 During his first meeting with them, he scored 29 but the memorable moment came courtesy of Derrick Coleman, who scored 30 and threw down the only “poster dunk” ever on Shaq.
 After the game, Shaq vowed to never get posterized again and to make the Nets pay.

 And he did make them pay.
 Shaq’s next visit to New Jersey resulted in a broken backboard — the second of Shaq’s rookie season.